Documentation Index

 Memory ($memory)

-Variables that persist across skills, tools, and nodes.
+Variables that persist across workflows, tools, and nodes.
 They support time-to-live (TTL):

 // Primitives (string, number, boolean) - optional TTL